How to Appeal Financial Aid to Get More Money

 Be Genuine and Polite

 Above all, be honest and courteous in your request for more aid.
-Remember that the financial aid officer has significant flexibility in deciding your appeal.
+Remember that the financial aid administrator has significant flexibility in deciding your appeal.
 The last thing you want to do is come across as hostile or rude.
-These officers tend to deal with many unpleasant people, so being courteous can go a long way.
+These administrators tend to deal with many unpleasant people, so being courteous can go a long way.

-As you wrap up your letter, don't forget to thank the financial aid officer for their consideration.
+As you wrap up your letter, don't forget to thank the financial aid administrator for their consideration.

 Financial Aid Appeal Letter Sample